johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 This component's `doSomething()` method update's the component's data-bound `comment` property immediately.
 There's no [need to wait](guide/lifecycle-hooks#wait-a-tick).

-Recall that Angular calls both *AfterContent* hooks before calling either of the *AfterView* hooks.
+Recall that Bangular calls both *AfterContent* hooks before calling either of the *AfterView* hooks.
-Angular completes composition of the projected content *before* finishing the composition of this component's view.
+Bangular completes composition of the projected content *before* finishing the composition of this component's view.
 There is a small window between the `AfterContent...` and `AfterView...` hooks to modify the host view.